D4wnstar/aetherwisp/Material physics/Solid state/Drude model.md

 1. The positive charge is localized on stationary [[Atomic nucleus|nuclei]].
 Electrons can collide with nuclei and bounce off, but they do so as rigid neutral particles.
 They do not interact at any range other than with collisions (**free electron assumption**).
 2. Electrons do not collide with each other.
 They do not interact with each other (**independent electron assumption**).
 3. There exists some time $\tau$ which is the [[mean]] time between collisions.
 The probability of collision is $1/\tau$.
 4. Electrons reach [[thermal equilibrium]] with their surroundings exclusively through collisions.
 The velocity that the electron has after a collision is completely random and unrelated to the previous one.
-This velocity obeys the local [[probability distribution]] of velocities at the point of impact.
+This velocity obeys the local [[Probability distribution]] of velocities at the point of impact.

 This is a classical model, so defining what a collision is rather straightforward: two electron colliding with each other.
 The [[mean free path]] of an electron between collisions is just $\lambda=\tau v_{t}$, where $v_{t}$ is the thermal (i.e. random and isotropic) velocity of the electrons.
 Since we are considering the electrons as a neutral gas (read: [[ideal gas]]), we can use the [[equipartition theorem]] to get the velocity from the equation
 $$\frac{1}{2}mv_{t}^{2}=\frac{3}{2}k_{B}T\quad\Rightarrow \quad v_{t}=\sqrt{ \frac{3k_{B}T}{m} }$$